ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a (final year-) Ph.D. candidate in Computer Science at the Georgia Institute of Technology, advised by Dr. Thomas Ploetz.
 At Georgia Tech, I am associated with the [Computational Behavior Analysis](https://cba.gatech.edu) and [Ubiquitous Computing Lab](https://ubicomp.cc.gatech.edu).
-I am on the industry job market and am interested in exploring opportunities that align with my skill set.
+I am also a Research Scientist with Optum AI, working alongside some of the most brilliant minds in AI and machine learning to drive innovation in healthcare and take on exciting challenges.
 I look forward to making contributions towards impactful and exciting work.

 Research Interest
 ------